lsds/intravisor/runtime/musl-lkl/lkl/Documentation/trace/ftrace.rst

 	traced by the function tracer as well.
 This option will also cause PIDs of tasks that exit to be removed from the file.

-  set_ftrace_notrace_pid:

-        Have the function tracer ignore threads whose PID are listed in this file.

-        If the "function-fork" option is set, then when a task whose PID is listed in this file forks, the child's PID will automatically be added to this file, and the child will not be traced by the function tracer as well.
-This option will also cause PIDs of tasks that exit to be removed from the file.

-        If a PID is in both this file and "set_ftrace_pid", then this file takes precedence, and the thread will not be traced.

   set_event_pid:

 	Have the events only trace a task with a PID listed in this file.